Interstellar communication. VII. Benchmarking inscribed matter probes: Durability

 These low levels of erosion are dominated by single large impacts.
-The largest expected particles are of $\micron$ sizes, and it is unlikely ($<1\,$\%) for a spacecraft to be hit by dust $>5\,\micron$ on a decade-long interstellar trip \citep{2016Icar..264..369P,2017ApJ...837....5H}.
-Experimental data for olivine particles with sizes of $0.3-1.2\,\micron$ accelerated towards an aluminum alloy (AlMg$_3$) at velocities of $3-7$\,km\,s$^{-1}$ show deepest craters of $1.64\,\micron$ \citep{MAPS:MAPS12338}.
-The crater depth is approximately linear with impact velocity between 2 and 8\,km\,s$^{-1}$ and can be extrapolated with hydrocode modeling to depths of $15\,\micron$ for $2\,\micron$-sized particles at 10\,km\,s$^{-1}$ \citep{MAPS:MAPS1300}.
-Based on these estimates, it appears reasonable to design for a wall thickness of e.g., $150\,\micron$ (giving some safety margin) in aluminum.
+The largest expected particles are of $\mu$m sizes, and it is unlikely ($<1\,$\%) for a spacecraft to be hit by dust $>5\,\mu$m on a decade-long interstellar trip \citep{2016Icar..264..369P,2017ApJ...837....5H}.
+Experimental data for olivine particles with sizes of $0.3-1.2\,\mu$m accelerated towards an aluminum alloy (AlMg$_3$) at velocities of $3-7$\,km\,s$^{-1}$ show deepest craters of $1.64\,\mu$m \citep{MAPS:MAPS12338}.
+The crater depth is approximately linear with impact velocity between 2 and 8\,km\,s$^{-1}$ and can be extrapolated with hydrocode modeling to depths of $15\,\mu$m for $2\,\mu$m-sized particles at 10\,km\,s$^{-1}$ \citep{MAPS:MAPS1300}.
+Based on these estimates, it appears reasonable to design for a wall thickness of e.g., $150\,\mu$m (giving some safety margin) in aluminum.
 On average, such a shield will hold for $10^5$\,yrs based on the $10^{-9}\,$m\,yr$^{-1}$ erosion.